ManimCommunity/manim/docs/source/installation/linux.rst

 dependency: if you don't intend to use LaTeX, you don't have to install it.

-You can use whichever LaTeX distribution you like or whichever is easiest available via your package manager.
+You can use whichever LaTeX distribution you like or whichever is easiest to install with your package manager.
 Usually,
 `TeX Live <https://www.tug.org/texlive/>`__ is a good candidate if you don't care too much about disk space.